ZYSF/gen1cpu/AddressingModes.md

 This document is intended to clarify the design of the memory, I/O, instruction and control-register addressing.

+NOTE: As is usual in low-level devices and software, addresses or indices of different kinds generally start at zero.
+That is, the lowest possible memory address or register index is zero.

 ## Addressing Instructions

 Instructions are always exactly 32 bits (4 bytes) in length (unless any e.g. compressed instruction modes are added in the future).